 - salvation by faith alone in Christ alone

 - the physical return of Christ.

-While all programs at DTS are coeducational, the seminary holds the position that Scripture limits to men the roles of elder and senior pastor in the local church.
-Therefore the seminary programs of study are not designed to prepare women for these roles.
+While all degree programs at DTS are coeducational, the seminary holds the position that Scripture assigns to men the roles of elder and senior pastor in the local church.
+Therefore, the seminary programs of study are not designed to prepare women for these roles.

 While students must adhere to the seven doctrines listed above to be admitted and graduate, each member of the faculty affirms his or her full agreement with the entire doctrinal statement.